srcworks-software/Cyckle-ai/README.md

 | RAM   | 4GB | 8GB |
 | GPU   | Integrated | Dedicated |

-***Note***

-While Cyckle was tested on Debian 13, I check compatibility with Python versions supported by Debian 12 and I believe you should be fine on Debian 12.
+***Note*** - While Cyckle was tested on Debian 13, I believe all of the dependencies will work on Debian 12.
 If not, let me know!

 # Cyckle Developer Handbook
 If you are interested in developing, contributing, or just want a better understanding of Cyckle's source code, check out our Jupyter Notebook file in the ```handbook/``` directory!

+# Contributing
+Read our ```CONTRIBUTING.md``` for information regarding contributions to Cyckle.

 # NOTICE
 This software is provided subject to the MIT License and may be republished or distributed only in accordance with the terms of the MIT License.